When you’re starting a new company or product, there are two wrong answers to the question “Who’s your target customer?”

 Who should your early target customer be?

-Market Size: Not to be all Economics 101 on you, but you can serve something lower-cost to a huge customer base, or something premium to a niche customer base, but niche customer base and low revenues and you're dead in the water.
+Market Size: Intro to Economics: you can serve something lower-cost to a huge customer base, or something premium to a niche customer base, but niche customer base and low revenues and you’re dead in the water.

 Severity of Pain: You’ve heard the saying “build a painkiller, not a vitamin”, I’m sure.
 So it’s worth thinking a bit about how you’d quantify pain for the possible target customers you have.
 If your product saves one potential audience money, but it saves another potential audience from legal risk (being sued costs money and creates stress and bad PR), that’s a consideration.